In The Beginning

 "I suppose what I take the most satisfaction from is that everyone has got involved including the kids and that's where I've had the biggest thrill: passing on the enthusiasm Mum and Dad gave me.
 I've been incredibly lucky" Buzz.

 Initially, the Little Avondale partnership held shares in just two stallions - the mighty Zabeel and Gary Chittick's Centaine.
 With their original female lines still intact, taking the stud onwards and upwards was a challenge Buzz and family have tackled with relish.

-Nadeem, the first Group 1 winning son of Redoutes Choice to stand in NZ. is an Internationally PROVEN sire with the Meyden Dubai Golden Shaheen G1 winner Sterling City strutting his stuff at the 2014 Dubai World Cup meet.
-Also sired by the exceptionally bred Nadeem are G2 winner Mujaarib, G2 winner Happy Galaxy, G2 winner Tajmeel, G3 winner Sharee Rose, G3 winner Triple Asst, Gr 3 winner Crucial and Listed winners Specter and Speedy Leo.
-His first NZ crop has 6 runners for 3 winners and two place getters.
-Nadeem is the sire of 20 individual stakes performers and 13 stakes winners.
-Nadeem has a runner to winner ration of 67%.
-He is excellent value standing at $6,500 plus gst.
+Nadeem, the first Group 1 winning son of Redoutes Choice to stand in NZ is an Internationally PROVEN sire with the Meyden Dubai Golden Shaheen G1 winner Sterling City strutting his stuff at the 2014 Dubai World Cup meet.
+Other quality stakeswinners sired by the exceptionally bred Nadeem include G2 winners Mujaarib, Happy Galaxy and Tajmeel, G3 winners Sharnee Rose, Triple Asst, Crucial and Listed winners Sir Nate, Specter and Speedy Leo.
+He's quickly made his mark with his first NZ crops which already include unbeaten stakeswinning two-year-old Sir Nate, the stakesplaced three-year-old Redeem The Dream and the exciting unbeaten Melbourne sprinter Princeton Spirit.
+Nadeem now has 20 individual stakes performers and 14 stakes winners, an excellent winner to runners ratio of 67% and a defining stakeswinners to runners ratio of 5.3%.
+He's excellent value at his 2017 service fee of $6,500 plus GST.